PAGE TO STAGE 2022

 Callum Dale is a Melbourne based theatre maker with a passion for new writing, Australian stories, and the development of young artists.
 Callum has Bachelor of Arts in Theatre & History and a Master of Dramaturgy.
 As the Production Manager at St Michael’s Grammar School, Callum manages seven major productions annually while also assisting with student learning and development.
 Callum has been an Ensemble Member and Associate Artist with Nuworks Theatre for over 10 years and has toured the United Kingdom (2014) and attended the 2018 and 2019 Edinburgh Fringe Festivals as a performer, musician, and technician.
 A genuine ‘jack of all (theatre) trades’, Callum enjoys learning new skills and assisting the growth and development of other artists, makers and creators.

-Elizabeth is a Naarm based actor, writer, director and dramaturge, and the Resident Director of Melbourne Writers’ Theatre.
+Elizabeth Walley is a Naarm-based actor, writer, director and dramaturge, and the Resident Director of Melbourne Writers’ Theatre.
 She holds a PhD (Playwriting) from RMIT University, a Master of Arts (Creative Writing) and studied Advanced Acting Technique with Uta Hagen at the HB Studios in New York City.
-Elizabeth’s most recent original work The Trauma Project premiered at fortyfivedownstairs earlier this year, supported by La Mama Explorations (2017).
+Elizabeth’s most recent original work The Trauma Project premiered at fortyfivedownstairs in 2021, supported by La Mama Explorations (2017).
 Her earlier plays include: Louder Than Words (Chapel off Chapel and La Mama Courthouse) and Commodities (London Fringe and the New End Theatre, London).
-Directing credits include: The Best, The Fairest, The First (Gasworks Arts Park), Metropolis Monologues (MC Showroom), Beachside Stories (Gasworks Arts Park), Madwomen Monologues (Butterfly Club), Stark Dark Albert Park (Gasworks Arts Park), The Melbourne Monologues (2015-2018), Trash Goes Down The River (Bluestone Church Arts Space) and The World Without Birds (La Mama Courthouse).
-Recent acting credits include: The Trauma Project (‘E’ – 2021), Saudade (‘Louise’ -2021), D-Baby (‘Tess Taranto’, 2019), appearances in Neighbours, Offspring and numerous TVC’s.
+Directing credits include: Tales From the Jetty (2022), The Best, The Fairest, The First (Gasworks Arts Park), Metropolis Monologues (MC Showroom), Beachside Stories (Gasworks Arts Park), Madwomen Monologues (Butterfly Club), Stark Dark Albert Park (Gasworks Arts Park), The Melbourne Monologues (2015-2018), Trash Goes Down The River (Bluestone Church Arts Space) and The World Without Birds (La Mama Courthouse).
+Recent acting credits include: Where There’s a Will (‘Karen’, 2022), The Trauma Project (‘E’, 2021), Saudade (‘Louise’, 2021), D-Baby (‘Tess Taranto’, 2019), appearances in Neighbours, Offspring and numerous TVC’s.
 Elizabeth is cofounder of Double Garage Productions and her current creative work explores autoethnographic methodologies, patriarchal violence and a theatre of lived experience.